About the author

-I am telling you this, because all of this was done, and continues being done by me today, to insure that as a Bible Teacher, I am not misinterpreting, misunderstanding or misrepresenting His Word, as I present it to you.
+I am telling you this, because this was done, and continues being done by me today, to insure that as a Bible Teacher, I am not misinterpreting, misunderstanding or misrepresenting His Word, in my presentation of it to you.

-Third, very early in my Bible studies, I noticed that the King James Version (KJV) of the Bible, for instance, did not use the same “words” as the New American Standard Bible (NASB), or the New International Version (NIV) of the Bible.
-I quickly settled on the NASB translation, and have used that version for many years.
+Very early in my Bible studies, I recognized that the King James Version (KJV) of the Bible did not use the same “words” as the New American Standard Bible (NASB).
+Further, I recognized and rejected the New International Version (NIV) immediately.
+It was just too simple and vague for serious study.
+I ultimately settled on the NASB translation, finding it to be mature and as accurate a translation as available.

-Gradually, my studies, and the Spiritual Gifts I have been given, led me to become a Sunday School Teacher – as well as a Teacher of all things “Bible”.
+My studies, and Spiritual Gifts, gradually led me to become a Sunday School Teacher; a teacher of all things “Bible”.
 I say that today with a great deal of reverence, because as a “Sunday School Teacher”, and because I interpret Scripture very literally, the warning issued in James 3:1, to teachers, really impacts my heart.
 Therein He said, “My brethren, be not many teachers, knowing that as such we will receive the greater condemnation” (ENB).
-I, therefore, take these matters very seriously.
+I really do take these matters seriously.

-The point of this is simply that the differences in the Bible translations has always gnawed at me, and the vast difference I found in Psalm 68, for instance, as explained under the tab, “The Exalted Name”, is a perfect reason why.
-And yet, it was from the springboard of the Psalm 68 variations, that I was utterly compelled to search-out the fullness of His Name.
-And, through that search, The Exalted Name Bible™ has been born.
+The point is simply that the differences in Bible translations has always gnawed at me.
+You can see then, why the vast difference I found in Psalm 68, as explained under tab, “The Exalted Name”, was so annoying.
+Yet, it was from the Psalm 68 variations, that I was compelled to search-out the fullness of His Name.
+Through that search and many others, and through the discoveries that unfolded, The Exalted Name Bible™ has been born.

-Father imprinted 1 John 2:27 within my heart from the outset of my walk with Him, declaring that I needed no other teacher than He (Through His Holy Spirit).
-In the fullness of His imprinted promise, my Teacher has made certain that I have not only read His Word, but by the discipline and strength of His hand, He has made me experience His Word as well.
-I have been His scribe for many years, and yet I remain extremely excited about devouring His Word in study as well.
-My new study Bible, however, is The Exalted Name Bible™, and I sincerely pray that you enjoy your reading or listening to this work as well.
+Father imprinted 1 John 2:27 within my heart from the outset of my walk with Him.
+Knowing that I needed no other teacher than He, at that time, (Through His Holy Spirit), I labored joyously.
+In the fullness of His promise, my Teacher has also made certain that I have studied His Word feverishly.
+And I have experienced His Word in my life too, as He disciplined and strengthened me on a daily basis.
+As His scribe for four decades, I nevertheless remain extremely excited about devouring His Word in my personal studies.
+My new favorite Study Bible, though, is The Exalted Name Bible™.

 larry vosen (larryv)